 OR.
 In other words, a request that is

-only authorized by RBAC or ACLs, but not both, is still considered valid.
+only authorized by RBAC or ACLs is still considered valid.

 ACLs are separately available for Kafka and for Schema Registry.
 If you have ACLs enabled